Palethorn/rest-on-php/README.md

 </resource>
 ```

 Resource is now available on http://app.example.com/index.php/videos.
-You should also be able to see the listing on http://app.example.com/index.php/docs.json
+Resource definition should also be visible here http://app.example.com/index.php/docs.json

 ## Autofilters
-Let's say that you only want to list published videos.
+Let's say that we only want to list published videos.
 Implement a class

 ```php